LawrenceSB24/Employee-Tracking-with-Skynet/README.md

 > - Constructor function or class can be helpful in organizing functions
 > - A seeds-sql file can be used to pre-populate the database.
 This will make development of individual features much easier

+## Usage

+To run this application you will need to first download three packages:
+> 1. Inquirer to allow users interaction with the command line
+> 2. MySQL2 to run MySQL in the console
+> 3. console.table to show the tables within the database onto the console

+Next, follow these steps to launch MySQL in the command line
+> 1. Type `mysql -u root -p` to login to MySQL

+> 2. Next, type in `show databases`.
+This will allow you to seek out the database you want to access

+> 3. Type in `USE database_name` (In this case it will be employee_db) so you can start using this database